pleabargain/EnglishHelpsYourCareer/topic career.md

 * How much time do you currently spend working?
 What hours do you work?
 Will that change when you are married and have a family to come home to?
 * Do you feel like most people respect your line of work?
 Do you think you get the respect you deserve?
 * How did you choose your major in college?
 * How important do you think college degrees are in getting a good job?
-Does the col ege experience help you to be a successful person in more ways than just the book knowledge?
+Does the college experience help you to be a successful person in more ways than just the book knowledge?
 * When you were a child, what did you want to be when you grew up?
 * How do you feel about mixing business with family?
 Business with friends?
 Do you have any experiences with either scenario?

+# nouns
+Talent Success Lead
+Career Manager